Western theater of the American Civil War: Atlanta Campaign (May–September 1864)

 In March 1864, Grant was promoted to lieutenant general and went east to assume command of all the Union armies.
 Sherman succeeded him in command of the Military Division of the Mississippi.
 Grant devised a strategy for simultaneous advances across the Confederacy.
 It was intended to destroy or fix Robert E. Lee's army in Virginia with three major thrusts (under Meade, Butler, and Sigel) launched in the direction of Richmond and in the Shenandoah Valley; capture Mobile with an army under Nathaniel Banks; and destroy Johnston's army while driving toward Atlanta.
-Most of the initiatives failed: Butler became bogged down in the Bermuda Hundred Campaign; Sigel was quickly defeated in the valley; Banks became occupied in the ill-fated Red River Campaign; Meade and Grant experienced many setbacks and much bloodshed in the Overland Campaign before finally settling down to a siege of Petersburg.
-Sherman's Atlanta Campaign was more successful.
+Most of the initiatives failed: Butler became bogged down in the Bermuda Hundred Campaign; Sigel was quickly defeated in the valley; Banks became occupied in the ill-fated Red River Campaign; Meade and Grant achieved a string of strategic victories during the Overland Campaign, forcing Lee into a brutal siege of Petersburg.
+Sherman's Atlanta campaign, on the other hand, was an unqualified success.

 At the start of the campaign, Sherman's Military Division of the Mississippi consisted of three armies: James B. McPherson's Army of the Tennessee (Sherman's old army under Grant), John M. Schofield's Army of the Ohio, and George H. Thomas's Army of the Cumberland.
 Opposing him was the Confederate Army of Tennessee, commanded by Joseph E. Johnston.
 Sherman outnumbered Johnston 98,000 to 50,000, but his ranks were depleted by many furloughed soldiers, and Johnston received 15,000 reinforcements from Alabama in April.